Esterházy: Esterházy properties

 While the family's Hungarian residences and estates were lost in 1945, the Austrian and German properties still remain in the family.
 The widow of Prince Paul, Melinda Esterházy, created several foundations to preserve the cultural and historic heritage of the family.

 In fiction

-Herman Melville references the family's wealth in Chapter 29 of Mardi (1849): "But as sailors are mostly foundlings and castaways, and carry all their kith and kin in their arms and their legs, there hardly ever appears any heir-at-law to claim their estate; seldom worth inheriting, like Esterhazy's."
+Herman Melville references the family's wealth in chapter 29 of Mardi (1849): "But as sailors are mostly foundlings and castaways, and carry all their kith and kin in their arms and their legs, there hardly ever appears any heir-at-law to claim their estate; seldom worth inheriting, like Esterhazy's."

 Avram Davidson's Doctor Eszterhazy stories are set in a fictitious ramshackle Balkan empire resembling Austria-Hungary, but with Ruritanian characteristics.

 The character Toby Esterhase, who appears in several of John le Carré's spy novels, either is or pretends to be a member of the Esterházy family.

+The character Helen Pendergast (deceased) and her brother Judson Esterházy (deceased) appear in the Special Agent Pendergast series by Douglas Preston and Lincoln Child.